pravinireri/recipes/README.md

 # recipes
-This is a simple recipes page, to practice all of the HTML knowledge I have acquired.
+This project is a simple recipe collection page.
+It was built to help me practice core web development skills like HTML, and CSS.